German submarine U-166 (1941): Fate

-On 30 July 1942, U-166 torpedoed the passenger steamer SS Robert E. Lee, which was under escort from the United States Navy PC-566 about 45 mi south of the Mississippi River Delta.
+On 30 July 1942, U-166 torpedoed the passenger steamer SS Robert E. Lee, which was under escort by the United States Navy PC-566 about 45 mi south of the Mississippi River Delta.
 PC-566 immediately attacked, making her approach vector outside the view of U-166s periscope, and claimed to have sunk the U-boat with depth charges.
 Upon returning to port with the survivors of Robert E. Lee, the Navy did not believe the account provided by PC-566s skipper LCDR Herbert G. Claudius, USNR.
 Claudius' tactics were criticized, resulting in his reprimand and removal from seagoing command.
+A 2011 survey of the Gulf seabed indicated the U-boat was sunk by the depth charges discharged by the PC-566, and Herbert G. Claudius was posthumously awarded the Medal of Merit.

 On 30 July 1942, a United States Coast Guard J4F-1 Widgeon amphibious aircraft spotted a U-boat around 100 mi off the coast of Houma, Louisiana.
 The aircraft attacked and it appeared that the U-boat was hit in the attack.
 U-166 was reported missing in action on 30 July 1942, which coincided with the American aircraft's attack on "a U-Boat", leading to the aircraft being credited with the sinking of U-166, with the loss of all 52 crew members.
 Both aircraft crewmen were decorated for the action.

 Wreckage located in 2001

 In 2001, when the wreck of Robert E. Lee was located in more than 5000 ft of water, the wreck of U-166 was also located, less than 2 miles from where it had attacked her.
 An archaeological survey of the seafloor prior to construction of a natural gas pipeline led to the discoveries by C & C Marine archaeologists Robert A. Church and Daniel J. Warren.
 The sonar contacts consisted of two large sections lying roughly 500 ft apart at either end of a debris field that indicated the presence of a U-boat.
 Petroleum companies operating in the Gulf of Mexico's outer continental shelf are required to provide sonar data in areas that have archaeological potential.
 BP and Shell sponsored additional fieldwork to record detailed images, including a gun on the deck aft of the submarine's conning tower.

 Charles "C.J."
 Christ, from Houma, spent most of his life searching for U-166 and was involved in the final identification of the U-boat.

+In October 2003, Warren and Church led an archaeological and marine science team, along with marine surveyors to conducted a deep-water mapping project of the U-166 wreck site using a remotely operated vehicle (ROV).
+This project included combining archaeological methodology with a professional marine survey Long BaseLine (LBL) array to accurately map the entire wreck site including the main hull section, separated bow section and debris field.
+C. J. Christ was invited to accompany the team allowing him to finally visit the long sought after U-boat and lay a wreath between both wreck sites.